 Other Things to Consider

 Although our vision is one of our key senses, most insurance companies view LASIK as an elective procedure since glasses and contact lenses can be used to correct the same vision problems that are treated by LASIK.
-It is for this reason that LASIK is not covered by most insurance carriers.
-However, some medical and vision insurers do extend a discount on LASIK if it is performed by their approved surgeons.
+It is for this reason that it is not covered by most insurance carriers.
+However, some medical and vision insurers do extend a discount on treatment if it is performed by their approved surgeons.
 Speak with the administrator of your insurance plan for more details.

 Financing the Cost of LASIK

 With LASIK becoming a household name, many established refractive centers offer competitive financing plans to help their patients afford the popular laser treatment.
 Available plans include those that require $0 down and have 0 percent interest for up to three years.
 Be sure to ask your surgeon for more information on financing.